Air pollution: Industry and construction

 Demolition of the cooling towers of a power station, Athlone, Cape Town, South Africa, 2010.

 Before flue-gas desulfurization was installed, the emissions from this power plant in New Mexico contained excessive amounts of sulfur dioxide.

 Burning fuel to generate electricity causes air pollution; lignite and coal produce the most air pollution, followed by oil, and then by fossil gas and biomass.
-Methane leaks are common in oil and gas production, and oil refinery emits a wide range of pollutants.
+Methane leaks are common in oil and gas production, and oil refineries emit a wide range of pollutants.
 Some hazardous air pollutants are produced in plastic and rubber production, whereas chloroform can be produced during water chlorination, and arsenic is found in the mining industry.
 Many polluting industries have been pushed out of richer nations, and China too has started to push its most polluting industries out of the country.

 Construction and demolition produces dust, but also other pollutants.
 The direct particles from construction and demolition are relatively coarse.
 Construction also has an indirect impact on air quality, as cement production is one of the main sources of particle pollution.
 Though banned in many countries, asbestos persists in older buildings, where it poses a risk of lung disease when disturbed.
 Building materials including carpeting and plywood emit formaldehyde, a gas which can cause difficulty breathing and nausea.